 - Address: 1505 Eutaw Pl, Baltimore, MD, 21217

-Somerset Development Company, LLC and The Memorial Apartments Corporation (MAC) have partnered to acquire, renovate and transform the former Empowerment Temple, located at 1505 Eutaw Place, into a Center for Community Arts, Education and Job-Training which will bring neighbors from the surrounding communities together in Central West Baltimore (Bolton Hill, Madison Park, and Upton) through cultural and educational activities, and job-training programs.
-The Union Hall will provide a venue for local theater and musical events, art exhibits, catered events and similar community-oriented activities.
-The building was originally built in 1964 as the Union Hall for Amalgamated Clothing & Textile Workers and, until several years ago, the Empowerment Temple Church ran community programs out of the building.
-The building has approximately 30,000 square feet on three levels.
+Somerset Development Company, LLC and The Memorial Apartments Corporation (MAC) have partnered to acquire, renovate and transform the former Empowerment Temple, located at 1505 Eutaw Place, into a Center for Community Arts, Education and Job-Training.
+Once renovated, the Union Hall will bring neighbors from the surrounding communities together in Central West Baltimore (Bolton Hill, Madison Park, and Upton) through cultural and educational activities, and job-training programs.
+The Union Hall will provide a venue for local theater and musical events, art exhibits, catered events and similar community-oriented activities, as well as employment training, referrals, and health and wellness services.

 MAC, a 501c3, in conjunction with Somerset, a mission-driven for-profit firm, acquired the building in January 2019.
-MAC and Somerset have successfully partnered on the redevelopment of Linden Park Apartments (formerly the Memorial Apartments), preserving 266 units of affordable, senior housing just across Jordan Street from Union Hall on McMechen Street.
-The partnership transformed the once aging building into a state-of-the-art senior apartment building, rich in amenities and resident services.
-In addition, the partnership sub-divided the original Linden Park site in order to build a new construction project called “The Jordan”.
-When complete in May 2019, it will provide 62 units of market rate apartments with a ground floor restaurant called "The Tilted Row”, realizing two visions of the HUD Choice Neighborhoods planning process by creating mixed income housing and increasing access to retail.
-The Jordan, at the corner of Eutaw Place and McMechen Street, is also immediately contiguous to the Union Hall.
+MAC and Somerset have successfully partnered on other project contiguous to the Union Hall.
+The redevelopment of Linden Park Apartments (formerly the Memorial Apartments), preserved 266 units of affordable, senior housing just across Jordan Alley from Union Hall on McMechen Street.
+The partnership transformed the once dilapidated building into a state-of-the-art senior apartment building, rich in amenities and resident services.
+In addition, the partnership sub-divided the original Linden Park site in order to build a new apartment building called “The Jordan”, which has 62 units of market rate apartments with a ground floor restaurant called "The Tilted Row".
+The Tilted Row, which opened in June, is already strengthening community ties in the neighborhood by serving as an important gathering place where neighbors convene.